-- 1. Read this manual.

-- 2. Reread any aspect you don't understand.

-- 3. Be careful about Swagelok fitting installation.

-- 4. Do thorough leak checking.
+- 1. Read this manual. - 2.
+Reread any aspect you don't understand. - 3.
+Be very careful about Swagelok fitting installation. - 4.
+Spend enough time leak checking to make sure there are no leaks. - 5.
+Thanks from all of us who have to guarantee your work.

-Two contaminants will give you problems in any refrigeration system.
+There are two contaminants that will give you problems in any refrigeration system.
 They are WATER and DIRT.
 Moisture is always present and cannot be eliminated, water in this case refers to puddles and drops.
 Dirt is any solid.
 The installer's habits will be most important in ensuring a trouble-free start-up.
 We have added a large receiver filter dryer (RFD) to take care of all dirt and moisture that might get into the system during a careful installation.
 Moisture in the system is boiled off when the system is evacuated, or it is captured in the desiccant.
 There is a screen in the expansion valve to prevent dirt from plugging it.

 Excess moisture that the RFD can't handle will plug the expansion valve with ice.
 This ice stops the cycle.
-The only cure is to discharge the refrigerant, replace the RFD, re-evacuate the system, and recharge it.
+The only cure is to discharge the refrigerant, replace the RFD, reevacuate the system, and recharge it.
 This remedy takes time and is somewhat costly.